quickwit-oss/quickwit/distribution/lambda/README.md

 |Custom HTTP Headers| (Optional) If you configure API Gateway to require an API key, set `x-api-key` HTTP Header | Header: `x-api-key` <br> Value: API key value|
 |Index ID| Same as `QW_LAMBDA_INDEX_ID` | hdfs-logs |

-After enter the above values, click "Save & test" and you can query Quickwit data from Grafana!
+After entering the above values, click "Save & test" and you can query Quickwit data from Grafana!